Baga, Borno State: 2013 Baga massacre

 In April 2013, over 185 people were killed and over 2000 homes in Baga were destroyed as a result of fighting between the Nigerian military and the Boko Haram militant group; it is debatable which group was actually responsible.

 2015 Baga massacre

 In January 2015, Boko Haram attacked the town, seizing it and the military base used by a multinational force set up to fight them.
-The town was burned and the people massacred — with some estimates claiming at least 2000 deaths — the largest such massacre in Boko Haram's history.
+The town was burned and the people massacred — with some estimates claiming up to 2000 deaths — the largest such massacre in Boko Haram's history.
 Some residents escaped to nearby Chad by swimming across Lake Chad, though some died in the attempt.

 According to the Nigerian Ministry of Defence, no more than 150 people in total had been killed, including militants.
 Several government officials denied that the fatalities were as extensive as reported, with some even claiming that the massacre had never taken place or that the Nigerian military had repelled the militants from the region, a claim that was refuted by local officials, survivors, and the international media.